Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Decoy vector added to the Dungeon and associated functions.
 Monsters will do a greedy chase toward the decoy if they are in range.
 - Notable passives added: SoulSplit, Heavy, BrickBreaker, BombImmune, SteelPunch
 - Added more potion types
+- Added virtual moveTo function to the Actors classes.
+Streamlines pushing monsters and their sprites to their appropriate locations.